mountaindust/Parasitoids/analytic/README.md

 # Analytic Parasitoids
-Parasitoid wasp drift-diffusion model with Bayesian inference
+### Parasitoid wasp drift-diffusion model with Bayesian inference
-===
+Please note: This code will only run in Python version 3.5 or greater.

 Major work in progress!!!